 Chart Source: World Bank

-The above chart captures the market cap / GDP ratio of the world markets for a 42 year period from 1975 till 2017.
+The above chart captures the market cap / GDP ratio of the world markets for 42 years from 1975 to 2017.
 As can be seen from the above chart, the two peaks when the Market Cap / GDP ratio crossed the 100% mark represent the two massive peaks of 1999 and 2007.
-In 1999, the global market crashed when the technology boom came to an end and the 2007 crash began after the sub-prime crisis broke out which eventually led to the bankruptcy of Lehman Brothers and brought the entire financial markets to the brink.
-In 2017, the markets have once neared the 100 mark and the only two occasions when the Market Cap / GDP ratio crossed 100 resulted in huge wealth destruction.
+In 1999, the global market crashed when the technology boom came to an end, and the 2007 crash began after the sub-prime crisis broke out, which eventually led to the bankruptcy of Lehman Brothers and brought the entire financial market to the brink.
+In 2017, the markets have once neared the 100 mark, and the only two occasions when the Market Cap / GDP ratio crossed 100 resulted in massive wealth destruction.
 That is something the world markets need to be cautious about.

 Data Source: Bloomberg

-That brings us to some very interesting questions at this point of time.
-Having understood what is market cap to GDP ratio, how do we apply this concept in the Indian context and get a gauge of whether the Indian markets are overpriced or underpriced?
-How does the current market cap to GDP ratio of India compare with the past and what are the adjustments we need to make.
-How to see the ratio of stock market valuation to GDP and what are the messages for the Indian markets from this chart?
+That brings us to some very interesting questions at this point in time.
+Having understood what the market cap to GDP ratio is, how do we apply this concept in the Indian context and get a gauge of whether the Indian markets are overpriced or underpriced?
+How does the current market cap to GDP ratio of India compare with the past, and what are the adjustments we need to make?
+How to see the ratio of stock market valuation to GDP, and what are the messages for the Indian markets from this chart?

-While the market cap / GDP ratio touching 100 may be a temporary worry for the markets, there are 4 reasons why this ratio could actually be justified.
-Here is why..
+While the market cap / GDP ratio touching 100 may be a temporary worry for the markets, there are four reasons why this ratio could actually be justified.
+Here is why:

-1. After growing its GDP at above 7-8% the growth has slowed to just above 6%.
+1. After growing its GDP at above 7-8%, the growth has slowed to just above 6%.
 However, the Indian economy stands on the cusp of a growth revival.
-That will mean that the GDP will continue to grow even as the market cap consolidates around these levels.
+That will mean that the GDP will continue to grow even as the market cap consolidates around these levels for the current market cap to GDP ratio of India today.
 That will be an automatic deflator for this ratio.

-2. One of the key drivers of GDP growth is corporate profits and the IIP numbers do indicate that the capital cycle is showing green-shoots of turning around.
-That means that the sales numbers across sectors should pull up and that will be a major positive for the GDP number.
+2. One of the key drivers of GDP growth is corporate profits, and the IIP numbers do indicate that the capital cycle is showing green-shoots of turning around.
+That means that the sales numbers across sectors should pull up, which will be a major positive for the GDP number.
 That will again make the market cap / GDP look more benign.

-4. Over the last few quarters, the use of technology has vastly improved the data collection and analysis techniques.
-That means that the underreporting of revenues to save taxes will gradually reduce and that will give a more realistic picture of the GDP.
+4. Over the last few quarters, the use of technology has vastly improved data collection and analysis techniques.
+That means that the underreporting of revenues to save taxes will gradually reduce, and that will give a more realistic picture of the GDP.

 Market Cap to GDP ratio is definitely a veritable method of gauging whether the stock markets are overpriced or not.
-However, we need to be a little more careful of the absolute numbers in an economy like India which is still making the big shift towards a more organized mode.
-Higher Market Cap / GDP may not be real worry for India!
+However, we need to be a little more careful of the absolute numbers in an economy like India, which is still making the big shift towards a more organised mode.
+Higher Market Cap / GDP may not be a real worry for India!